 program facts & services

-The following available services and activities will help ETS participants overcome educational, cultural, and social challenges and will also better prepare them for admission into a post-secondary educational program.
+The following available services and activities will help Talent Search participants overcome educational, cultural, and social challenges and will also better prepare them for admission into a post-secondary educational program.

 - Educational Planning and Academic Advisement